-a legal proceeding mainly for the purpose of interrogating an adversary, or of examining his or her property and documents, in order to gain useful information.
+a legal proceeding mainly for the purpose of interrogating a suspect, or of examining their property and documents, in order to gain useful information.

 An attempt to find useful information by asking questions at random.
 For example, The sales force was told to go on a fishing expedition to find out what they could about the company's competitors.
 This expression was taken up by lawyers to describe interrogating an adversary in hopes of finding relevant evidence and is now used more broadly still. [c.
 1930]

 The American Heritage® Idioms Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.